akpg02/services-api/README.md

 ## Documentation

-Each microservice has both `/docs/swagger` and `/docs/redoc` endpoints that provide documentation for all its api endpoints.
+Each microservice has `/docs/swagger` and `/docs/redoc` endpoints that provide documentation for all its api endpoints.